Victor-Guerrero-Devs/css-courses/academind-css/04-selectors-features/notes.md

 on your webpage.
 - since you can only use IDs once, they can also be used to mark the main container of a section on your webpage, e.g. `<section id="product-overview">`

+### !important

+- used to override specficity
+- normally should be avoided or you'll end up with spaghetti CSS